HoiJean/djangoforbeginners-book/manuscript/ch3.md

 ## Heroku

-You can sign up for a free [Heroku](https://www.heroku.com/) on their website.
+You can sign up for a free [Heroku](https://www.heroku.com/) account on their website.
 After you confirm your email Heroku will redirect you to the dashboard section of the site.

 ![Heroku dashboard](images/03_heroku_dashboard.png)

-Now we need to install Heroku's _Command Line Interface (CLI)_ so we can deploy from the command line.
-We want to install Heroku globally so it is available across our entire computer, so open up a new command line tab (Control + t).
+Now we need to install Heroku's *Command Line Interface (CLI)* so we can deploy from the command line.
+We want to install Heroku globally so it is available across our entire computer, so open up a new command line tab: `Command + t` on a Mac, `Control + t` on Windows.
 If we installed Heroku within our virtual environment, it would only be available there.

 Within this new tab, on a Mac use Homebrew to install Heroku: